 The item set was administered to 3129 participants.
-Responses were then factoranalysed to reveal a correlated first order factor structure consisting of four factors related to an individual's resilience to stress and a single second order factor (implied by correlated factors from oblique rotation) measuring overall resilience.
+Responses were then factoranalysed to reveal a correlated first order factor structure consisting of four factors related to an individual's stress reaction to stress and a single second order factor (implied by correlated factors from oblique rotation) measuring overall stress reaction.